fullstackatbrown/auth/README.md

 ## Local Development Guide

 A `.env` secret file is needed to run the backend server.
+No need for the `.env` file if you're using Codespaces.
 Request a copy of this file through our slack channel.

 To start the backend server, make sure you are in the `server` folder by running `cd server` from the project root, then run `make run` to start the backend server.